oshh94/PlexRedirect/README.md

 ## Installing:
 Add this to your webserver root folder.
 You can rename it to your server name if you would like.
 Access it via your IP address.
 PHP is needed to run.

+**Calendar**

+Fullcalendar.io can pull from Sonarr or any Google calendar.
+To setup Sonarr, you must first synchronise it with a Google Calendar.
+In order to do this you need to port forward Sonarr's port.
+Remember to enable password.
+Press get iCal button in Sonarr.
+Make sure it's your public ip address, if not edit it.
+Make a new Calendar on Google using the iCal link.
+Don't use a downloaded .ics file as this will not be able to pull new schedules etc. Then follow fullcalendar's guide on making the fullcalendar connection to your Google Calendar, [here.](https://fullcalendar.io/docs/google_calendar/)

+Stop when you have the calendar API key and Calendar ID, copy and paste this into config.php

 ## How I installed it:
 The way I have it set up is forwarded my domain with masking to my public IP address and port.